SciML/NeuralPDE.jl/docs/src/examples/pinns_example5.md

-## Example 5 : Solving an ODE with a 3rd-order derivative
+# ODE with a 3rd-Order Derivative

 Let's consider the ODE with a 3rd-order derivative: